Introduction to Menopause

-The transition phase before menopause is often referred to as perimenopause.
-During this transition time before menopause, the supply of mature eggs in a woman's ovaries diminishes and ovulation becomes irregular.
+The transition phase before menopause is often called perimenopause.
+During this time, the supply of mature eggs in a woman's ovaries is reduced and ovulation becomes irregular.
 At the same time, the production of estrogen and progesterone decreases.
 It is the big drop in estrogen levels that causes most of the symptoms of menopause.

 When does menopause occur?

-Although the average age of menopause is 51, menopause can actually happen any time from the 30s to the mid-50s or later.
-Women who smoke and are underweight tend to have an earlier menopause, while women who are overweight often have a later menopause.
+The average age of menopause is 51.
+But menopause can happen any time from the 30s to the mid-50s or later.
+Women who smoke and are underweight tend to have an earlier menopause.
+Women who are overweight often have a later menopause.
 Generally, a woman tends to have menopause at about the same age as her mother did.

 Menopause can also happen for reasons other than natural reasons.
 These include:

 Premature menopause.
-Premature menopause may happen when there is ovarian failure before the age of 40.
-It may be associated with smoking, radiation exposure, chemotherapeutic drugs, or surgery that impairs the ovarian blood supply.
+This may happen when there is ovarian failure before the age of 40.
+It may be linked to smoking, radiation exposure, chemotherapy medicines, or surgery that impairs the ovarian blood supply.
 Premature ovarian failure is also called primary ovarian insufficiency.

 Surgical menopause.
-Surgical menopause may follow the removal of one or both ovaries, or radiation of the pelvis, including the ovaries, in premenopausal women.
-This results in an abrupt menopause.
+This may follow the removal of one or both ovaries, or radiation of the pelvis, including the ovaries, in premenopausal women.
+This leads to sudden menopause.
 These women often have more severe menopausal symptoms than if they were to have menopause naturally.

 What are the symptoms of menopause?

 These are the most common symptoms of menopause.
-However, each woman may experience symptoms differently.
+Each woman may experience symptoms differently.
 Some have few and less severe symptoms, while others have more frequent and stressful ones.
 The signs and symptoms of menopause may include:

 Hot flashes or flushes are, by far, the most common symptom of menopause.
-About 75% of all women have these sudden, brief, periodic increases in their body temperature.
-Usually hot flashes start before a woman's last period.
-For 80% of women, hot flashes occur for 2 years or less.
-A small percentage of women experience hot flashes for more than 2 years.
-These flashes seem to be directly related to decreasing levels of estrogen.
+About 3 in 4 women have these sudden, brief, periodic increases in their body temperature.
+Often hot flashes start before a woman's last period.
+For 4 in 5 women, hot flashes occur for 2 years or less.
+A small percentage of women have hot flashes for more than 2 years.
+These flashes seem to be directly linked to decreasing levels of estrogen.
 Hot flashes vary in frequency and intensity for each woman.

-In addition to the increase in the temperature of the skin, a hot flash may cause an increase in a woman's heart rate.
+A hot flash may also cause a faster heart rate.
 This causes sudden perspiration as the body tries to reduce its temperature.
-This symptom may also be accompanied by heart palpitations and dizziness.
+This symptom may occur with heart palpitations and dizziness.

 Hot flashes that happen at night are called night sweats.
-A woman may wake up drenched in sweat and have to change her night clothes and sheets.
+A woman may wake up drenched in sweat.
+She may have to change her night clothes and sheets.

-Vaginal atrophy is the drying and thinning of the tissues of the vagina and urethra.
-This can lead to pain during sex, as well as vaginitis, cystitis, and urinary tract infections.
+This is the drying and thinning of the tissues of the vagina and urethra.
+This can lead to pain during sex, vaginitis, cystitis, and urinary tract infections.

 Relaxation of the pelvic muscles

-Relaxation of the pelvic muscles can lead to urinary incontinence and also increase the risk of the uterus, bladder, urethra, or rectum protruding into the vagina.
+This can lead to urinary incontinence.
+It also increase the risk of the uterus, bladder, urethra, or rectum protruding into the vagina.

-Changing hormones can cause some women to have an increase in facial hair or a thinning of the hair on the scalp.
+Changing hormones can cause some women to have more facial hair or a thinning of the hair on the scalp.

-While it is commonly thought that mental health may be negatively affected by menopause, several studies have indicated that menopausal women suffer no more anxiety, depression, anger, nervousness, or feelings of stress than women of the same age who are still menstruating.
-Psychological and emotional symptoms of fatigue, irritability, insomnia, and nervousness may be related to both the lack of estrogen, the stress of aging, and a woman's changing roles.
+Many people think that menopause can negatively affect mental health.
+But several studies have shown that menopausal women have no more anxiety, depression, anger, nervousness, or feelings of stress than women of the same age who are still menstruating.
+Psychological and emotional symptoms of fatigue, grouchiness, insomnia, and nervousness may be linked to both the lack of estrogen, the stress of aging, and a woman's changing roles.

 What can I do about hot flashes?